tradle/tradleconf/README.md

 #### Custom Models

-See sample custom models in `./models`.
-You can replace these with your own.
-Put each model in a separate json file where the file name is [yourModel.id].json (see [./models/my.custom.NameForm.json](./models/my.custom.NameForm.json) for an example)
+See sample custom models in `./models-sample`.
+You can create your own in `./models`.
+Put each model in a separate json file where the file name is [yourModel.id].json (see [./models/my.custom.NameForm.json](./models-sample/my.custom.NameForm.json) for an example)

 Validate and build your models pack with `npm run build:models`